substrate-system/webrtc/README.md

 | **TURN Server (Cloudflare)** | ✅ Yes | ❌ No |
 | **Peers (You & Other Clients)** | ✅ Yes | ✅ Yes |

-Your peer-to-peer messages are protected by end-to-end encryption.
+The peer-to-peer messages are protected by end-to-end encryption.
-Neither the signaling server nor the TURN server can decrypt your communications.
+Neither the signaling server nor the TURN server can decrypt the messages.

 --------------------------------------------------------------